sdr-enthusiasts/docker-planefence/README-telegram.md

-TELEGRAM_BOT_TOKEN=""         # set this parameter to the HTTP API Token you got in Step 1 PF_TELEGRAM_CHAT_ID=""        # Planefence Chat (channel) ID - set this parameter to the CHAT_ID you got in Step 2 PA_TELEGRAM_CHAT_ID=""        # Plane-Alert Chat (channel) ID - set this parameter to the CHAT_ID you got in Step 2 PF_TELEGRAM_ENABLED=false     # Set this to "on"/"enabled"/"1"/"yes"/"true" to start sending Planefence notifications PA_TELEGRAM_ENABLED=false     # Set this to "on"/"enabled"/"1"/"yes"/"true" to start sending Plane-Alert notifications
+TELEGRAM_BOT_TOKEN=""         # set this parameter to the HTTP API Token you got in Step 1 PF_TELEGRAM_CHAT_ID=""        # Planefence Chat (channel) ID - set this parameter to the CHAT_ID you got in Step 2 PA_TELEGRAM_CHAT_ID=""        # Plane-Alert Chat (channel) ID - set this parameter to the CHAT_ID you got in Step 2 PF_TELEGRAM_CHAT_TYPE=""      # set to "private" for direct messages to a user, leave empty for channels PA_TELEGRAM_CHAT_TYPE=""      # set to "private" for direct messages to a user, leave empty for channels PF_TELEGRAM_ENABLED=false     # Set this to "on"/"enabled"/"1"/"yes"/"true" to start sending Planefence notifications PA_TELEGRAM_ENABLED=false     # Set this to "on"/"enabled"/"1"/"yes"/"true" to start sending Plane-Alert notifications
 ```